schadenfred/proscrypt-koans/README.md

 > [A]ny conflict could be viewed as a duel wherein each adversary observes (O) his opponent's actions, orients (O) himself to the unfolding situation, decides (D) on the most appropriate response or counter-move, then acts (A).
 The competitor who moves through this OODA-loop cycle the fastest gains an inestimable advantage by disrupting his enemy's ability to respond effectively.

-There's much more to Boyd but let's get started with an observation, or a story, take your pick, for our first loop.
+There's much more to Boyd but let's get started with an observation.

 ## Observe

-Last winter, I broke my glasses skiing in Lake Tahoe, and was out of contact lenses, and so went to [Deputy Optics](https://www.deputyoptics.com/) down in Carson City].
+Last winter, I broke my glasses skiing in Lake Tahoe, and was also out of contact lenses, and so went to [Deputy Optics](https://www.deputyoptics.com/) down in Carson City].

 I showed Wesley, the Optician, my broken glasses.

 He asked if I had my prescription.

-I didn't -- Who keeps eyeglass prescriptions in their wallet though anyways, right?
+I didn't.

-Wesley called my optometrist's office, only to be told the prescription was out of date.
-And also that it was the optometrist's policy not to send out-of-date prescriptions because people might die.
-Since I didn't have time to get an appointment with a local optometrist, Wesley used a machine to analyze the broken glasses to guess at the prescription.
-Then he told me he'd have a new pair based on the machine prescription ready the next day, before wiring my broken frames together and sending me home.
+Wesley called my optometrist's office, only to be told the prescription was out of date and that it was the optometrist's policy not to send out-of-date prescriptions because people might die or whatever.
+Since I didn't have time to get an appointment with a local optometrist, Wesley used a machine to analyze the broken glasses to guess at the prescription before telling me he'd have a new pair based on the machine prescription ready the next day, wiring my broken frames together, and sending me home.
 No problem there, at least with Wesley.
 I'm still impressed by his customer service, and that he seemed to so genuinely care.
 But it bugged me that the optometrist wouldn't even send a copy of the old prescription.
 I mean, it's my medical record, not hers, and I payed for it, so why can't I just have a copy?
 Am I right?

 Or amirite?

-Well it turns out that I'm wrong, and that I'm a total fuckface, and that optometrists in California and pretty much every state have bribed their legislatures to keep opticians from making glasses based on out of date prescriptions.
+Well it turns out that I'm wrong, and that I'm a total pathetic worthless loser, and that optometrists in California and pretty much every state have bribed their legislatures to keep opticians from making glasses based on out of date prescriptions even if you're not in high school and not a criminal and you vote and you pay taxes and are just trying to get through life without killing yourself or hurting anyone else.
 I guess I don't blame them.
 If I could use the government to force everyone who wants to learn programming to pay me for this tutorial, I would.

 "But I'm poor," you'd say.

-"Fuck you, pay me."
+"Fuck you, pay me," I'd say.

 ## Orient

 Humans have different mental models we use to make decisions.
-A fighter pilot in a dogfight has her pedals and her yoke and buttons and her radio and gauges and instruments and also her training to put herself between the sun and any threat.
-A basketball player has her body, her knowledge of her teammates and her opponents, and her 3-point skills.
-If you wear contacts, maybe you have a mental model that's different from mine, one that allowed you to think ahead and buy extra pairs of glasses and contacts, or to even to have asked your optometrist to email you a copy of your prescription way back when, so that now you can find it by searching your email, you can use it because you're a genius bitcoin investor with wads of delicious wealth and you can buy glasses made by twelve year olds in Phnom Penh and have them airmailed to you first class.
+A fighter pilot in a dogfight has her pedals and her yoke and buttons and dials and her radio and gauges and instruments and also her training to put herself between the sun and any threat.
+A basketball player has her body, her knowledge of her teammates and her opponents, and her 3-point shooting skills.
+If you wear contacts, maybe you have a mental model that's different from mine, one that allowed you to think ahead and buy extra pairs of glasses and contacts, or to even to have told your optometrist to email you a copy of your prescription way back when, before you paid her, so that now you can find it by searching your email, and you can use it because you're a genius bitcoin investor with wads of delicious wealth and you can buy glasses made by twelve year olds in Phnom Penh and have them airmailed to you.
 But regular people don't always have tools or mental models to fight against crony capitalists in healthcare -- except maybe with their vote, or if they're wealthy enough, a well timed political donation.

-But you aren't regular.
+Lukcy for you, you aren't regular.

 You're elite.

-If you've gotten this far, you have mental models of some kind: Knowing what it is to be polite, how to show respect, how to persuade, models of other people's wants and needs, models of economics, of accounting, business, psychology, and your sense of humor.
+If you've gotten this far, you have mental models of some kind: Knowing what it is to be polite, how to show respect, how to persuade, models of other people's wants and needs, models of economics, of accounting, business, psychology, and even your sense of humor.
 Maybe you're a little bit entrepreneurial, and your mental models include Steve Blank's [Customer Development](https://en.wikipedia.org/wiki/Customer_development), or Eric Ries's ironically much fatter and doughier [lean startup methodology](https://en.wikipedia.org/wiki/Lean_startup).
 As we go through these koans, your inventory of models will grow to include familiarity with the tools we just installed, as well as new ones like [agile software development](https://en.wikipedia.org/wiki/Agile_software_development) and [test driven development](https://en.wikipedia.org/wiki/Test-driven_development).
 Some of these models will prove useful later, others won't.
 Take what you like.
 In the brothel of ideas, everyone has their own kinks.

 ## Decide